rizinorg/cutter/docs/source/index.rst

 Cutter
 ======

-Cutter is a Qt and C++ GUI for radare2.
+Cutter is a Qt and C++ GUI for Rizin.
 Its goal is to provide an advanced, customizable and FOSS reverse-engineering platform while keeping the user experience in mind.
 Cutter was created by reverse engineers for reverse engineers.